SlateIntegrations-git/application-NetworkManager/README.md

 ***RUNNING THE APPLICATION***
 1. Put main.py in a folder on your computer
 2. Run command prompt or powershell as admin
-3. Navigate to the main.py
+3. Navigate to the main.py folder
 4. run the app via: ``` python main.py ```